Table of Contents

 - Stimulant Use Disorder: Results in elevated blood pressure, heart rate, and respiration, along with stimulant withdrawal symptoms like difficulty sleeping and increased appetite.
 Some of the most commonly abused stimulants include amphetamines, cocaine, and methamphetamines.

-- Hallucinogen Use Disorder: Leads to auditory and visual hallucinations, distorted perceptions, and individual detachment from his or her environment or self.
+- Hallucinogen Use Disorder: This leads to auditory and visual hallucinations, distorted perceptions, and individual detachment from his or her environment or self.

 - Opioid Use Disorder: Causes drowsiness, mental confusion, euphoria, and nausea, among other health issues.
 Opioid use disorder also increases a person’s risk of suffering a drug overdose and severe medical complications.